Less Noise, More Signal: the DRR Effect for Better Optimizations of a Range of SE Tasks: Discussion

 \subsection{Future Work}

 Our findings open several avenues for further research.
-First, integrating DRR estimation into automated optimization pipelines could lead to adaptive algorithm selection in real-time.

-Second, expanding our dataset collection to include industrial SE projects would help validate whether the observed trends hold beyond controlled benchmarks.
-This paper has explore the optimization of regression for 24 SE data sets.
-Future work should explore more data and more tasks.
+\BLUE First , expanding our dataset collection to include industrial SE projects would help validate whether the observed trends hold beyond controlled benchmarks.
+This paper has explored the optimization of classification and regression for 50 SE datasets.
+Future work should explore more data and more tasks. \BLACK